sdwebui-extensions/LanPaint/README.md

    - **[VAE Encode for Inpainting](https://comfyanonymous.github.io/ComfyUI_examples/inpaint/)** (middle),
    - **[Set Latent Noise Mask](https://comfyui-wiki.com/en/tutorial/basic/how-to-inpaint-an-image-in-comfyui)** (second from right),
    - **LanPaint** (far right).
+8. You also get an output from "masked blend" node, which copy the original image and paste onto the unmasked part of output.
+It is useful if you want unmasked region to match original picture pixel perfectly.

 Compare and explore the results from each method!